CorruptComputer/ProtonDB-Tags/README.md

 sharedconfig = "/home/[user]/.steam/steam/userdata/[userID]/7/remote/sharedconfig.vdf"
 ```

-Once that is set you can just run with: `python ProtonDB-to-Steam-Library.py`
+Once that is set you'll want to close Steam and run with: `python ProtonDB-to-Steam-Library.py`

 ### Made with: